GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/06.551-560/03.On-Jordan's-Stormy-Banks/docs.md

 ---
+title: |
-title: 553.
-On Jordan's Stormy Banks
+    553. On Jordan's Stormy Banks - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 553.
+On Jordan's Stormy Banks.
+On Jordan's stormy banks I stand, And cast a wishful eye To Canaan's fair and happy land, Where my possessions lie.
+CHORUS: I am bound for the promised land, I am bound for the promised land; O who will come and go with me?
+I am bound for the promised land.
+    keywords:  |
-    keywords: Church Hymnal, On Jordan's Stormy Banks, On Jordan's stormy banks I stand , We will rest in the fair and happy land
+        Church Hymnal 1941, adventhymnals, advent hymnals, On Jordan's Stormy Banks, On Jordan's stormy banks I stand .
+I am bound for the promised land,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 553. ON JORDAN'S STORMY BANKS
+####  Church Hymnal 1941,

 ```txt
 1.